wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

 Log data analysis
 =================

 In many cases, evidence of an attack can be found in the log messages of devices, systems, and applications.
-Automated log management and analysis accelerate threat detection.
-Wazuh assists users with this by aggregating and analyzing log data automatically.
+Wazuh assists users by using automated log management and analysis to accelerate threat detection.

-The :ref:`Wazuh agent <wazuh_agent>`, running on the monitored endpoint, is usually the one in charge of reading operating system and application log messages, forwarding those to the :ref:`Wazuh server <wazuh_server>`, where the analysis takes place.
+The :ref:`Wazuh agent <wazuh_agent>`, running on the monitored endpoint, is in charge of reading operating system and application log messages, forwarding those to the :ref:`Wazuh server <wazuh_server>`, where the analysis takes place.
 The server can also receive data via syslog from network devices or applications when no agent is deployed.

 Wazuh uses *decoders* to identify the source application of the log message.
 Then, it analyzes the data using application-specific *rules*.
 This is an example of a rule used to detect SSH authentication failure events: